pfbrowning/ng-modal/README.md

 If you want to override the basic existing styles, such as the border or padding on the modal window, then use a more specific selector in your stylesheet, as shown in the example.
-For the purpose of overriding the basic styles, it's helpful to keep in mind that the modal window will always be a div with the 'modalWindow' class in addition to any user-specified classes
+For the purpose of overriding the basic styles, it's helpful to keep in mind that the modal window will always be a div with the 'nm-modal-window' class in addition to any user-specified classes

 The following styles apply to the "Usage" sample.
-Note the input binding for the customStylingModal input class.
+Note the input binding for the custom-styling-modal input class.

 ### Global Styles
 ```css